codeyourinfra/codeyourinfra/same_cfgfile_diff_content/README.md

 # Same configuration file with different content in different environments

-This solution is explained in detail in the Codeyourinfra project blog post [Blog post](http://codeyourinfra.today/how-to-).
+This solution is explained in detail in the Codeyourinfra project blog post [How to deal with the same configuration file with different content in different environments](http://codeyourinfra.today/how-to-deal-with-the-same-configuration-file-with-different-content-in-different-environments).
 Check it out!

 ## Problem